-Risk Assessments and Covid-19
+Risk Assessments

 You are welcome to visit us in advance when preparing your own Risk Assessment.
 Choir members are advised to wear sensible footwear and to take due care on stairs and uneven surfaces.
 The duty verger is First-Aid trained for emergencies; we recommend that a member of your tour party is, too.
-Following the coronavirus pandemic, our cathedral patterns are largely back to normal, but please continue to take appropriate precautions.
-The Sunday 10.30 Eucharist is live-streamed on the cathedral's YouTube channel; two stalls rehearsals are provided for it: Saturday afternoon (with easier audibility) and Sunday morning (against the cathedral bells).
+The Sunday 10.30 Eucharist is live-streamed on the cathedral's YouTube channel; two stalls rehearsals are provided for it (see p.
+6).
+If the choir or cathedral is unhappy with the stream, it can be taken down.